 \section{Comparison of results and reach at colliders}

-In order to identify the best outcomes of the previous sections and their implications in future searches at the colliders, in this section we explore the particular regions in the NP parameter space where more than $5\sigma$ signal significance can be reached with the specific choices of center of mass energy and integrated luminosity.
-For this purpose we select those final states which have very small model background (i.e. the contamination from other production channels).
-Then we observe the variation of significance with the parameters of the NP model, namely, the mass of the leptoquark and its couplings with quarks and leptons keeping the center of mass energy and integrated luminosity fixed at the specific choices.
-It should be noted that though the SM backgrounds remain unaltered for any specific center of mass energy and luminosity, the model background (along with signal) varies with the change in the parameters of the NP model.
+In order to identify the best outcomes of the previous sections and their implications in future searches at the colliders, in this section we explore the particular regions in the NP parameter space where more than $5\sigma$ signal significance can be reached with the specific choices of centre-of-mass energy and integrated luminosity.
+For this purpose we select those finalstates which have very small model background (i.e. the contamination from other production channels).
+Then we observe the variation of significance with the parameters of the NP model, namely, the mass of the leptoquark and its couplings with quarks and leptons keeping the centre-of-mass energy and integrated luminosity fixed at the specific choices.
+It should be noted that though the SM backgrounds remain unaltered for any specific centre-of-mass energy and luminosity, the model background (along with signal) varies with the change in the parameters of the NP model.
 At this point it is worth mentioning that the significance presented in this section are slightly smaller than those quoted in the corresponding tables in previous sections, as we separate out the contributions arising from different production modes and then except the desired signal channel we treat the rest of the signal numbers as background events.